-Formal disciplinary actions are coordinated between the Department Director and the City Manager (unless the issues involve an employee under the appointing authority of the City Attorney, the City Auditor, or the Independent Police Auditor).
-The City Manager (or other applicable Appointing Authority) makes the ultimate decision to impose discipline and on the level of discipline imposed.
+Formal disciplinary actions are may be coordinated between the Department DirectorORS CEO and the City Manager, at the ORS CEO's discretion. (unless the issues involve an employee under the appointing authority of the City Attorney, the City Auditor, or the Independent Police Auditor).
+The City Manager (or other applicable Appointing Authority)

+ORS CEO makes the ultimate decision to impose discipline and on the level of discipline imposed.

 The City Manager delegates to the Director of the Office of Employee Relations the responsibility to review and approve formal disciplinary actions for City employees under the City Manager's appointing authority.
-It is the employee's department's responsibility to prepare the required documents before submitting a recommendation to the City Manager (through the Office of Employee Relations).
-The Office of Employee Relations may, in certain situations, conduct an investigation as a confidential personnel matter.
+It is the employee's department's ORS CEO's responsibility to prepare the required documents before submitting a recommendation to the City Manager (through the Office of Employee Relations).

+The Office of Employee Relations ORS CEO may, in certain situations, conduct an investigation as a confidential personnel matter and shall determine the procedures for doing so before the investigation.